 Cellular data, mobile data, whatever you want to call it, is one of those things that only becomes a life necessity once you acquire your first smartphone.
 It’s only when you lose connectivity that you realize you don’t know how to get anywhere without Google Maps, don’t have anything to read without Flipboard, and don’t know how to communicate with people through any medium other than WhatsApp.

-When cellular data is not working on Android, it can be world-shattering (or at least a nuisance).
+When mobile data stops working on Android, it’s world-shattering, in other words.
 Here are some tips on how to get it back.

 - Before rebooting, turn on Airplane Mode

 - Wait for 30 seconds, then turn Airplane Mode off

 - If you still don’t have data, turn airplane mode back on, turn your phone off, wait for a minute, turn your phone back on, turn airplane mode off, wait for thirty seconds, then turn mobile data on.

 If this fails, then try the following fixes.